emnify/product-docs/docs/how-tos/block-operators.md

 ---
 description: How to block operators on specific devices using the emnify Portal
 last_update:
-  date: 11-09-2022
+  date: 01-31-2024
 slug: /how-tos/block-operators
 ---

 # Block operators on specific devices

-emnify's mobile core network has been designed to manage the network selection from the network side in conjunction with the SIM settings.
+emnify's mobile core network manages the network selection from the network side in conjunction with the SIM settings.
 It has a global view of the available radio networks, their supported features, and live network status.
-This view helps temporarily or permanently steer SIMs away from 'low signal quality' networks and instead to the networks with the strongest signal.
+This view helps temporarily or permanently steer SIMs away from 'low signal quality' networks and to the networks with the strongest signal.

-The manual carrier switching can be done two ways:
+The manual carrier switching can be done in two ways:

 - Select the preferred operator in the device's menu.
 - Block other operators using the emnify Portal.

 :::info
 Adding a network to the **Blocked Operators** list doesn't prevent your devices from trying to connect to those networks.
-You still see the attempts in the **Events** tab, but our Mobile Core will reject any connection attempt.
+You still see the attempts in the **Events** tab, but emnify's mobile core rejects any connection attempt.
-This feature should only be used to solve technical issues associated with specific operators.
+You should only use this feature to solve technical issues associated with specific operators.
 :::

 ## Individual device